Addiction and alcoholism are not moral issues. They are chronic, dangerous, and ultimately fatal diseases.

 Use: Methamphetamine can be snorted, smoked in a glass pipe or on foil, injected or ingested orally.

 A rampant problem: Methamphetamine has long been a problem in the western part of the United States, especially here in California.
-In recent years, meth use has spread to the Midwest and further east.
+In recent years, meth abuse has spread to the Midwest in abundance, and moved further east.
 There are now 1.4 million meth users in the United States.

 Short-term effects: Meth releases a surge of dopamine, causing an intense rush of pleasure or prolonged feelings of euphoria.
 This is the primary effect that meth users seek.
 Meth gives an almost immediate “high," causing the body to release high doses of adrenaline.
 This increases your heartbeat, attention and energy level.

-Long-term effects: Methamphetamine is manufactured from toxic chemicals and therefore causes serious damage to the mind and body.
-Over time, meth destroys the brain's dopamine receptors, making it impossible to feel pleasure.
-Permanent cognitive damage can occur.
+Long-Term Effects: Since methamphetamine is manufactured from toxic chemicals, it causes serious damage to the mind and body.
+Over time, meth destroys the brain’s dopamine receptors, making it impossible to feel pleasure.
+Permanent brain damage can occur.
 Deterioration of the body takes place and chronic abuse can lead to psychotic behavior.
-Those who inject the drug are susceptible to infectious diseases like HIV/AIDS and Hepatitis.
+Those who inject the drug are especially susceptible to infectious diseases like HIV/AIDS and Hepatitis.